Updated January 2024

 - Excellent interpersonal skills for dealing with clients and lawyers

 “Attention to detail is quite important.
 A large part of our job includes proofreading documents and catching errors!
-You need to be focused and meticulous,” says Nicole.
+You need to be focused and meticulous,” says experienced legal assistant Nicole Page.

 “An interest in law really helps too, as some of the work can be a little repetitive.
 People who are genuinely interested in law will feel happier in this role.
 Also, legal assistants typically deal a lot with clients.
 You need to have good customer service skills and strong conflict resolution skills, and be good at communicating with people from all walks of life.”